-Businesses that adopt a TMS gain access to the technology and tools needed to maintain agile development speed, ensuring that adapted or localized versions of a website or product can launch as soon as updates are made to the source content.
+Businesses that adopt a TMS gain access to the technology and tools needed to maintain agile development speed.
+This ensures that adapted or localized versions of a website or product can launch as soon as updates are made to the source content.
 Unlike traditional translation workflows that rely heavily on error-prone manual processes, an automated translation process is efficient, maximizes available resources, and can be easily scaled to accommodate new languages as organizations expand into additional markets.

 The Future of Translation Management

-Once upon a time if a company wanted to expand internationally, the translation process involved spreadsheets and long email chains.
-Content owners would email spreadsheets to a localization manager, who would in turn email them to translation vendors.
+Once upon a time, if a company wanted to expand internationally, the translation process involved spreadsheets and long email chains.
+Content owners would email spreadsheets to a localization manager, who would, in turn, email them to translation vendors.
 This was the traditional localization process, which would take more than 6 months just to add one new language.
 What’s worse, it is expensive, prone to human error, and not scalable.
-Now with the help with a little translation management technology, leading companies are better able to streamline and automate their workflows.
+Now with the help of translation management technology, leading companies are better able to streamline and automate their workflows.